leenasohail/PhysiGym/man/physicell_install_windows.md

 Run as Administrator a PowerShell (v7.x) or WindowsPowerShell (v5.1) ~ the regular one, not the ISE and not the x86 one!

-Note, this time you have to run the shell as an administrator.
+Note that this time you have to run the shell as an administrator.
 Usually, you do not have to do this!

 ```powershell